thevindu-w/clip_share_server/README.md

 1. Open a terminal / command prompt / Powershell in the project directory

-    This can be done using the GUI or by the `cd` command.
+    This can be done using the GUI or the `cd` command.

 1. Run the following command to make the executable file

     ```bash
     make
     ```
-    This will generate the executable which is named clip_share (or clip_share.exe on Windows).
+    This will generate the executable named clip_share (or clip_share.exe on Windows).

-    **Note** : Web version is deprecated
+    **Note**: The web version is deprecated.<br>
     To compile with the web server enabled, (Currently, this is tested only on Linux)
     ```bash
     make web
     ```
-    This will generate the web server enabled executable which is named clip_share_web.
+    This will generate the web server enabled executable named clip_share_web.

 <br>
 <br>